 Decades later my younger sister decided to go to school in Minnesota.
 We all went to settle her in.
 None of us knew we were returning to the scene of the crime.

-My mother said, “That explains a lot.”
+I heard my mother say, “That explains a lot.”

 My father didn’t talk much.
 He had an eighth-grade education, the soul of a poet and a really great sense of humor.
 On one of my visits home we went on a horseback ride together.
 During the comfortable silence of that two-hour ride a plane flew overhead.
 Pointing at it he said, “There’s civilization com’n.”